 People refer to interventional equipment inspections frequently in our industry but seldom identify what a thorough inspection looks like.
 To pull back the curtain on the process, we’ve compiled the major steps our engineering team takes when they conduct an inspection of a cath lab.
-There are quite a number of other steps in our 4-5 hour process as well but, in the essence of time, we’ll be focusing on the larger elements.
+There are quite a number of other steps in our 4-5 hour process as well but, in the essence of time, we’ll focus on the larger elements.

 Access the Error Logs